-In this post I’m not going to compare the modern-day MuayThai ringsport with it’s origins going back to the battlefields of ancient Siam.
+In this post I’m not comparing the modern-day MuayThai ringsport with it’s origins in the battlefields of ancient Siam.
 I’m going to explain my thoughts on how any sports person can transcend beyond a biomechanical system of levers and physiological power plant.
 When does physical action become an art?
 What are the benefits and how can you accomplish this?

 Sport science is getting increasing levels of exposure in the media, both positive and negative.
 The value of science in sport is being debated by both the heads in the sporting world and the lay observers in the general public.
 Ed Smith, former England batsman and writer for the Times says: